 - Link Building – This section checks if the site is receiving a sufficient number of backlinks.

-- Accessibility – This category ensures that the site’s homepage loads quickly and is accessible to search engines.
+- Website Accessibility – This category ensures that the site’s homepage loads quickly and is accessible to search engines.

 - Trust Metrics – This section checks if the site is reasonably well established.